jmenacho1/Economic-Data-and-Social-Impact/README.md

 ![Regr](DeadEnd.JPG)

 * NLP - API Data Permissioning and Inability to Attain Long-Term Historical Data
-    * NewsAPI, NYT, and Bloomberg deadends
+    * NewsAPI, NYT, and Bloomberg dead ends

 * Initial Regression Model proved to be too perfect because of Linearity between Features and Labels